DeclanChidlow/vale.rocks/src/posts/hacker-news.md

 ## Voting

 Posts can be upvoted by any user of the site.
+If a user submits a link post with the same link as another recent post, their post is not submitted separately and instead they're counted as an upvote of the earlier post.
 Comments can be upvoted by any user, but only downvoted by users with over 500 karma.
 The lowest score a comment can have is -4,[^1] and comments cannot be downvoted more than 24 hours after their publication.
 Users also cannot downvote a comment if it is a direct reply to them.
 When a comment has a score in the negative, it becomes desaturated.
 To avoid flamewars, the display of comments is [delayed more the more nested they become](https://web.archive.org/web/20110618105517/http://ycombinator.com/newsnews.html#:~:text=Faster%2C%20Fewer%20Flamewars).

 Users with more than 30 karma can flag submissions, which has the effect of a more strongly weighted downvote.
 Flagging is intended to be used for cases where a submission breaks [the site guidelines](https://news.ycombinator.com/newsguidelines.html).
+Flagging has impact even [before an item is noted in the interface as being flagged](https://news.ycombinator.com/item?id=13858395).

 Submissions marked as 'dead' have been designated as such by either Hacker News' heuristics or by a moderator.
 They cannot be seen unless `showdead` is set to true on the viewing user's account.
 In September 2015 it was made so that users with more than 30 karma can vouch for dead submissions, and enough vouches [will unkill it](https://www.ycombinator.com/blog/two-hn-announcements/#:~:text=will%20unkill%20it).